 But I keep posting them because a certain person in our house (who isn’t me) won’t eat bananas as soon as they start to look remotely ripe.
 Horror of horrors, he even sometimes puts them in the bin before I can snatch them up and either make something with them or pop them in the freezer for later.

-Determined not to let that happen this week, I set myself the task of making a type of banana cake that isn’t already on the blog, and came up with this banana sheet cake with peanut butter fudge frosting.
+Determined not to let that happen this week, I set myself the task of making a type of banana cake that isn’t already on the blog, and came up with these banana bars with peanut butter fudge frosting recipe.

 This is great for this time of year, because it makes quite a lot of cake, serving around 20.
 It would be a perfect pot luck contender for that family gathering or holiday party with friends.